 In a hurricane, pets are subjected to the same hazards as people and have many of the same needs.
-You cannot bring your pet to the Emergency Public Shelter.
 Evacuating to a friend's home or pet-friendly hotel outside of the evacuation zone would be a good plan.
-If that isn't available, you can bring your cat or dog to South Fort Myers High School, the Pet-Friendly Shelter.
+If that isn't available, you can bring your cat or dog to our Pet-Friendly Shelter.

 Your pet will need a Hurricane Disaster Kit, too.
 Include water, non-perishable food, medications and clean-up supplies.
 You will need a crate or carrier, collar and leash, and up-to-date vaccination records for your pet.
 Having a recent photo of your pet will be helpful if you get separated.